honeydbio/honeydb-agent-docs/docs/configuration.md

 Name | Description
 ---------- | -------
-nodename | Name for this agent node to be displayed in tweets (if Twitter is configured).
+nodename | Name for this agent node to be displayed in tweets (if Twitter is configured). logging | Yes or no, to enable agent logging.
+Default is No. Note: this logging relates to agent activity, not events collected from honeypot interaction.

 ### Loggers